hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/01f-Basics.md

   To see the table of contents of an HTML5 document: (3 correct answers)

   a.
 I can use a browser extension.<br/>
-  a.
+  b.
 I have to write some JavaScript code myself, and look at the Document Object Model structure of the document.<br/>
-  a.
+  c.
 I can use a piece of JavaScript code that implements the outline algorithm that computes the different hierarchy levels.<br/>
-  a.
+  d.
 There are online Web sites where you can copy and paste HTML code or the URL of a document, and that will display the table of contents.<br/>
-  a.
+  e.
 Displaying the table of contents is a feature implemented by default in nearly all major modern Web browsers; no need to do anything but to select this feature in one menu of the browser.<br/>

   Ans: acd<br/>
   Explanation: You do not need to write any code yourself, tools exist both as browser extensions or ready-to-go JavaScript code you can embed, as shown in the course.
 There are also Web sites with useful tools that display the table of contents of HTML code that you paste or from a URL.
 No browser today implements the table of contents rendering natively.
 Correct answers are 1, 3 and 4.